nunoribeiro02/TheOdinProject/README.md

 # OdinProject
-Making a Website with TheOdinProject
+Making a Website with TheOdinProject.

 <details>
     <summary>Foundations</summary>